polyquest-solana/polyquest-wormhole-evm/README.md

 - Betting messaging backend in: `backend\BettingCrossChain`
 - Token transferring backend in: `backend\RewardCrossChain`

+### Handling prediction data transfers using Wormhole's publishMessage and verifyVAA function
+- Messaging betting data from Bsc, Base, Arbitrum, Avalanche to Solana: using Wormhole's `publishMessage` in `sendMessageToSolana` function in `contracts\WormholeBridge.sol`.
+- Messaging reward data from Solana to Bsc, Base, Arbitrum, Avalanche: using Wormhole's `parseAndVerifyVM` in `receiveSolanaMessage` function in `contracts\WormholeBridge.sol`.

 ## 2. Testing framework and QA

 ### Installation